289Volts/Javascript-basketball-scoreboard/README.md

 # Basketball Scoreboard

- This practice task was gotten from the Javascript course on Scrimba.
+ This practice task was gotten from the Javascript course on <b>Scrimba</b>.
 It has been an interesting experience as i have struggled with learning Javascript for some weeks now but learning by building stuff seems to be the better approach
 # TECHNOLOGIES USED
 - HTML
 - CSS